LiberlandHacker/jonathan-mccormick-jr.crypto-v0/README.md

-# jonathan-mccormick-jr.crypto-v0
+# blockchainprogrammer.tech
-Web files for my unstoppable website.
+Web files for my website.
 Built using W3 Schools HTML template as a starting point.